Expenses when I buy a villa in Marbella, Benahavis, Estepona…

 — Attorney’s Fees: Fees paid to the attorney are usually of 1% of the purchase price of the property.

-Which are the notary fees when buying a home in Spain
+Which are the notary fees when I buy a villa in Marbella

-Who pays the notary fees when buying a home in Spain?
+Who pays the notary fees when I buy a villa in Marbella?
 According to the law, the seller is in principle bound to pay the notary for the costs of granting the deed, while the buyer must pay the expenses of the first copy of this deed.

 However, the law leaves the parties the option to agree and distribute these expenses as they wish.
 In practice, it is customary for the buyer to take responsibility for all the notary fees.
 The notary’s fees are applied on the base of a scale established by law.

-What taxes do I have to pay when buying a home in Spain?
+What taxes do I have to pay when I buy a villa in Marbella?
 In general terms, taxes directly related to the purchase of a finished home are about 10% to 12% of the price.
 In terms of taxation, it is necessary to distinguish between new homes —acquired directly from the developer or builder— and second-hand homes.

 — New homes: For the new properties, the buyer pays 10% of the price as Value Added Tax (VAT) plus the so called Tax on Transmissions and Documented Legal Acts (Impuesto de Transmisiones y Actos Jurídicos Documentados), in this case under the modality called simply Tax on Documented Legal Acts (a tax imposed on the signature of all notarial documents).